 4000.
 Independent Research in Communication Studies (V1-3).
 Prerequisites: 18 hours of COMS courses and consent of instructor.
 Individual research in COMS area of student's choice under faculty member guidance.
 May be repeated once for credit up to 6 hours.

 4304.
 Internship in Communication Studies (3).
-Prerequisite: Junior standing or consent of instructor.
-Student internship, under supervision of faculty coordinator, in a selected area of applied communication.
+Prerequisite: Junior standing and consent of instructor.
+Student internship, under supervision of Media and Communication coordinator, in a selected area of applied communication.

 4310.
 Special Topics in Rhetoric (3).
 Prerequisite: Junior or senior standing.
 Consideration of selected topics in rhetoric.
 May be repeated for credit.